Molly is a Senior Associate Solicitor and the Team Leader of our Cardiff Court of Protection Team.

 Molly achieved a First Class Honours degree in Law in 2015 and a Distinction in the Legal Practice Course in 2016, both of which she undertook at Cardiff University.
 She joined Reeds in April 2021, having specialised in Court of Protection matters since 2017.
 Molly was also recognised as an ‘Associate to Watch’ in the 2025 Chambers and Partners.

-Rising Star Winner of Wales Legal Awards 2020Mental Capacity (Welfare) Accredited Solicitor - Law Society
+Rising Star of the Year - Wales Legal Awards 2020Mental Capacity (Welfare) Accreditation - Law Society

 Court of Protection Solicitor